lengentyh/YiChunHung_Physics/_publications/2025-07-14-watermill.md

 collection: publications
 category: letter
 permalink: /publication/2025-07-14-watermill
-excerpt: 'The work proposes a new lattice model hosting low-energy states with a high pseudospin, which leads to enhanced band topology and quantum geometry in its twisted bilayer at magic angles.'
+excerpt: 'The work proposes a new lattice model hosting low-energy states with a high pseudospin structure originating from its lattice geometry.
+This special electronic structure leads to enhanced band topology and quantum geometry in its twisted bilayer at magic angles.
+We further propose potential realizations in various 2D materials.'
 date: 2025-07-14
 venue: 'Physical Review B'
 paperurl: 'https://journals.aps.org/prb/abstract/10.1103/3kws-k867'